What motivates you when things get tough? Feel free to be detailed and explain why.

 Tell us about a time you were dead wrong about something.

-I think a better question would be “Tell us about a time you were right about something.”
-I think half the time me and Nick get into a disagreement about something, he’s usually right god bless him.
+I think a better question would be, ‘Tell us about a time you were right about something.’
+I think half the time Nick and I get into a disagreement, he’s usually right — god bless him.
 For some reason, I don’t even remember why, I thought it was a good idea for Nick not to be on set for the first day of our short film, A Triptych About Water.
-I don’t remember if he was going to show up late or something like that, whatever it was, horrible idea.
-He’s my creative partner, I rely on him for everything, so to not have him there and just hope and pray that I was doing the right thing was a disaster.
-Still fun, but the next couple days with him went way smoother.
+I don’t remember if he was going to show up late or something like that, but whatever it was — horrible idea.
+He’s my creative partner; I rely on him for everything, so to not have him there and just hope and pray that I was doing the right thing was a disaster.
+Still fun, but the next couple of days with him went way smoother.
 Huge mistake.
-I love that boy
+I love that boy.

 Have you considered buying a business?
 Tell us about that experience.